On this page

 In the absence of a public health order requiring employees to be vaccinated, organisations may still be required to implement a mandatory vaccination policy to comply with their work health and safety obligations.
 In these circumstances, organisations should also consider making COVID-19 vaccination a condition of employment when advertising new roles.

-An employer may make employment conditional on any number of factors, including that prospective employees be fully vaccinated against COVID-19, provided the condition is not unlawfully discriminatory.
-Attributes which are protected under discrimination law which may apply to a person's vaccination status include disability (health condition), pregnancy status and, potentially, religion.
+When considering whether to include a requirement that a prospective employee be fully vaccinated against COVID-19, protected attributes to consider are disability (health condition), pregnancy status and, potentially, religion or social origin.
 So, if an organisation makes employment conditional on a potential employee's vaccination status, it must have the capacity to provide exemptions in appropriate circumstances, (such as, for example, where a prospective employee is immunocompromised or has another medical contra-indication).

-Employers must, however, consider their privacy obligations before requiring prospective employees to disclose their vaccination status.
-The Privacy Act 1988 (Cth) (Privacy Act) covers organisations with an annual turnover of more than $3 million.
+Employers must also consider their privacy obligations before requiring prospective employees to disclose their vaccination status.

 Should organisations vary employment contracts to add a provision for mandatory vaccine directions?